mnz1988/stable-diffusion-guide/README.md

    Others:
    * **Restore faces:** May improve realistic faces.
 I never need it with the models and prompts listed in this guide as well as hires fix.
    * **Tiling:** Used to produce repeating textures to put on a grid.
 Not very useful.
-   * **Script:** Lets you access useful features and extensions, such as `X/Y/Z Plot` which lets you compare images with varying parameters on a grid.
+   * **Script:** Lets you access useful features and extensions, such as [X/Y/Z Plot ▼](#plot) which lets you compare images with varying parameters on a grid.
 Very powerful.

 &nbsp;